 Once Fuchs’ dystrophy reaches a point where it significantly impairs a patient’s vision, then a cornea transplant can restore vision.

 Cornea Transplant Overview

-A cornea transplant is a surgical procedure where a surgeon replaces part of a patient’s diseased cornea, creating the opportunity for restored vision.
+A cornea transplant is a surgical procedure where a surgeon replaces all or part of a patient’s diseased cornea, creating the opportunity for restored vision.
 Patients with a damaged cornea that prevents acceptable vision are candidates for corneal transplantation.
-This procedure allows patients to receive clear vision through a full replacement of the cornea with a donor cornea.
+This procedure allows patients to receive clear vision through a full or partial replacement of the cornea with a donor cornea.